marcelcure/FsnNodeHealthCheck/README.md

 If you stop fusion_health_server_VPS.py, then FsnNodeHealth.py will think that there is a problem and email you.
 This is a good check to make sure it is working OK.
 If you stop FsnNodeHealth.py on your home PC or backup VPS, then fusion_health_server_VPS.py will simply wait for you to reconnect (wait 1 minute before running FsnNodeHealth.py again to allow fusion_health_server_VPS.py to reset itself).
 Another sanity check is to put an incorrect IP address for your VPS to check that emails are sent to you.

+# HOW TO CHECK MULTIPLE NODES

+You can set up the system to have one backup for multiple nodes by simply running fusion_health_server_VPS.py on each node and then running FsnNodeHealth.py multiple times on your home PC, or backup VPS machine.
+You must assign a different port number and IP address for each node in the configuration section.
+Make sure that the port number in fusion_health_server_VPS.py is the same as in each instance of FsnNodeHealth.py.
+I suggest that you use consecutive port numbers 50505, 50506, 50507 etc.

 # PROBLEMS

 Feel free to contact me on the Fusion TG for assistance.